Gnucash/gnucash-on-osx/README.markdown

 to your .jhbuildrc-custom and add "aqbanking" to your modules list just before gnucash.

 Edit gnucash-on-osx/gnucash-bundler/gnucash.bundle and comment out the 4 Qt framework elements.
-(You comment out XML by wrapping the elements with &lt;!-- and --$gt;.)
+(You comment out XML by wrapping the elements with &lt;!-- and --&gt;.)

 ##Building##